jlleongarcia/jlleongarcia/content/docs/Dev/dev-interesting-it-concepts.md

 ---
-title: "Interesting IT Concepts: CI/CD"
+title: "Interesting IT Concepts"
 date: 2024-08-23T10:20:21+01:00
-draft: true
+draft: false
 tags: ["Dev"]
-description: 'Tinkering with a Raspberry Pi and Networking.'
+description: 'IT Concepts for Projects: CI/CD, webhooks, API calls...'
 summary: 'Github Actions'
 url: ''
 ---

+1. CI/CD and Github Actions
+2. How to Code on the go
+3. More: Microservices, WebHooks, API Calls...

 ## What it is CI/CD?

 ### How to use Github Actions CI/CD?

 GitHub Actions, a **CI/CD framework** provided by GitHub, allows you to automate the build, test, and deployment processes for your software projects.

+{{< details title="About GH Actions 📌" closed="true" >}}

 With GitHub Actions, you can define workflows to automate tasks such as compiling code, running tests, performing code analysis, and generating build artifacts.

 It supports various programming languages and offers great flexibility in customizing your CI pipeline.

 In addition to Continuous Integration (CI), GitHub Actions also supports Continuous Deployment (CD) by integrating with different deployment strategies and environments.

 This allows you to automate the deployment of your application to various platforms and hosting services, such as cloud providers or dedicated servers, ensuring a seamless release process.
+{{< /details >}}

-This is how I've done it in my projects:
+This is how I've used **GH Actions in my projects:**

 {{< hextra/feature-grid >}}